 BGLS.
 On March 5, 1998, BGLS entered into the Standstill Agreement whereby the Apollo Holders agreed to the deferral of interest payments, commencing with the interest payment due July 31, 1997 through the interest payment due July 31, 2000.
 (See "Recent Developments - The Company - Standstill Agreement".)
-At June 30, 1998, the carrying value of BGLS' long-term debt (net of unamortized discount of \$21,102) was approximately \$211,762, based on modification of the terms of the debt with the Apollo Holders.
+At September 30, 1998, the carrying value of BGLS' long-term debt (net of unamortized discount of \$19,259) was approximately \$238,591, based on modification of the terms of the debt with the Apollo Holders.

-The 14.500% Subordinated Debentures due 1998 in principal amount of \$800 were paid at maturity on April 1, 1998.
+The 14.500% Subordinated Debentures due 1998 in principal amount of 800 were paid at maturity on April 1, 1998.

 Liggett-Ducat is building a new cigarette factory on the outskirts of Moscow.
 The new factory, which will utilize Western cigarette making technology and have a capacity of 30 billion units per year, will produce American and international blend cigarettes, as well as traditional Russian cigarettes.
-Western Realty has made a \$20,000 participating loan to, and payable out of a 30% profits interest, in a company organized by BOL, Western Tobacco, which holds BOL's interests in Liggett-Ducat and the new manufacturing facility.
+Western Realty Ducat has made a \$26,300 participating loan to, and payable out of a 30% profits interest, in a company organized by BOL, Western Tobacco, which holds BOL's interests in Liggett-Ducat and the new manufacturing facility.
 (See "Recent Developments - New Valley" and Note 3 to the Company's Consolidated Financial Statements.)
 In addition, BOL has entered into equipment purchases of approximately \$35,400, of which \$28,800 will be financed over five years beginning in 1998.
 The Company is a guarantor of one of the purchases for which the remaining obligation is approximately \$7,000.

 THE COMPANY.
-The Company has remaining scheduled debt maturities of \$2,094 due in the year 1998; approximately \$2,000 of this debt relates to credit lines established by Liggett-Ducat which expires August 18, 1998.
+The Company has remaining scheduled debt maturities of approximately \$1,807 due in the year 1998.
 Liggett has a payment due on the Liggett Notes at maturity on February 1, 1999 of approximately \$145,000 and the Facility expires on March 8, 1999.
 The Company believes that it will continue to meet its liquidity requirements through 1998, although the BGLS Notes Indenture limits the amount of restricted payments BGLS is permitted to make to the Company during the calendar year.
-At June 30, 1998, the remaining amount available through December 31, 1998 in the Restricted Payment Basket related to BGLS' payment of dividends to the Company (as defined by the BGLS Notes Indenture) is \$11,086.
-Company expenditures remaining in 1998 include dividends on the Company's shares (currently at an annual rate of approximately \$6,100) and corporate expense.
+At September 30, 1998, the remaining amount available through December 31, 1998 in the Restricted Payment Basket related to BGLS' payment of dividends to the Company (as defined by the BGLS Notes Indenture) is \$11,086.
+Company expenditures remaining in 1998 at September 30, 1998 include dividends on the Company's shares (currently at an annual rate of approximately \$6,100) and corporate expense.
+Third quarter distributions on common stock were made on October 2, 1998 in the amount of \$1,534.
 The Company anticipates funding 1998 current operations and long-term growth with the proceeds from public and/or private debt and equity financing, management fees and other payments from subsidiaries of approximately \$3,600 and distributions from New Valley.
 New Valley may acquire or seek to acquire additional operating businesses through merger, purchase of assets, stock acquisition or other means, or to make other investments, which may limit its ability to make such distributions.